pegi3s/dockerfiles/id-mapping/README.md

 The script help can be obtained with `docker run --rm pegi3s/id-mapping gene-id-to-uniprotkb --help`.

 Notes:
-- The default output format (`--format` or `-f`) is `tsv`.
+- The default output format (`--output-format` or `-of`) is `tsv`.
 This means that a two-column TSV file is produced (see test data below): original Gene IDs in the first column and converted UniProtKB IDs in the second one.
 The output format `txt` allows obtaining only a list of the mapped UniProtKB IDs.
 - If an identifier cannot be found at NCBI it will appear in the output files as `Not found`.
 They can be ignored by adding `--ignore-missing` or `-i` to the command before.

 Advanced script options are described in the next subsections.